-4. Note to Upgraders
+3. Note to Upgraders

-There are very significant changes from older versions of Junkbuster to the current Privoxy.
-Configuration is substantially changed.
-Junkbuster 2.0.x and earlier configuration files will not migrate.
-The functionality of the old blockfile, cookiefile and imagelist, are now combined into the "actions files". default.action, is the main actions file.
+There are very significant changes from earlier Junkbuster versions to the current Privoxy.
+The number, names, syntax, and purposes of configuration files have substantially changed.
+Junkbuster 2.0.x configuration files will not migrate, Junkbuster 2.9.x and Privoxy configurations will need to be ported.
+The functionalities of the old blockfile, cookiefile and imagelist are now combined into the "actions files" (actions-file.html). default.action, is the main actions file.
 Local exceptions should best be put into user.action.

-A "filter file" (typically default.filter) is new as of Privoxy 2.9.x, and provides some of the new sophistication (explained below). config is much the same as before.
+A "filter file" (filter-file.html) (typically default.filter) is new as of Privoxy 2.9.x, and provides some of the new sophistication (explained below). config is much the same as before.